Traveling with IBS: How to Prevent IBS Flare-Ups on Vacation and Flights

 Tip # 3 – Research local restaurants and grocery stores

-To start with, do some online research before leaving for your trip, and check out the menus of local restaurants.
+First, do some online research before leaving for your trip, and check out the menus of local restaurants.
 Call ahead to ask for potential substitutions to avoid your known triggers.
-Read my blog post for more tips for eating out on a low-FODMAP diet.
+You can read more in my article 6 Tips for Eating Out on a Low-FODMAP Diet.
 On an airplane, pre-order a “bland meal”.
-It is usually free from garlic, hot spices, sauces, and fried and fatty foods.
+It is usually free from garlic, hot spices, sauces, and fried or fatty foods.

-If your vacation plan allows for it, staying in a hotel with a kitchenette or a rental property can allow you to avoid eating exclusively in restaurants.
-Look for a grocery store in the area and inquire about the availability of some of the tried-and-true foods and products you are used to eating at home.
+Then, once you get to your vacation spot, look for a grocery store in the area and inquire about the availability of some of your tried-and-true foods and products you are used to eating at home.
+Staying in a hotel with a kitchenette or a rental property can help avoid eating exclusively in restaurants.

 Tip # 4 – Prepare for a flight

-Tip # 5 – Pack a survival kit
+Tip # 5 – Pack a travel kit

 It can be comforting to know you have what it takes to manage a flare-up if it does happen.
-In fact, it may even make you a bit bolder about trying new foods and enjoying some local cuisine, especially if traveling abroad.
+It makes you somewhat bolder about trying new foods and enjoying some local cuisine, especially if traveling abroad.
 Some helpful items are:

-• Peppermint oil capsules (enteric-coated) and/or peppermint tea bags
+• Peppermint oil capsules (enteric-coated) or peppermint tea bags

 • Ginger tea bags and ginger chews